 We settled on the margins of his hometown; where a carousel of 30-something siblings were also newly married.
 New faiths and fallouts pulled each in different directions, but it was that standing summons to his parent’s house for holidays that calibrated my own.
 Tupperware and tantrums was the standard fare, and in a split-second moment of decision I opted out of the derision to create our own tradition.

 Seating and silverware were scarce that year, and I’ll admit that we (my new sister-in-law and me) ate at the kitchen counter whilst our new husbands joined their family at table.
 (Bitter!
 Party of 2?)
-We borrowed pots, purchased pans, (the scorched French bisque was Au Bon Pain), and while this rite of passage would undergo revision, our first open house became a Thanksgiving tradition.
+We borrowed pots, purchased pans, (the fancy French bisque came from Au Bon Pain), and while this rite of passage would undergo revision, our first open house became a Thanksgiving tradition.

 The family grew, as they do, more square feet and mouths to feed, china and crystal patterns are now complete.
 Today, it’s a well-rehearsed ride off Beverly Drive and why do they always request that “Cauliflower Pie?”
 Perhaps tradition is the illusion of permanence.